How To Grow Sunflower Microgreens At Home

 How to Grow Sunflower Microgreens Step-By-Step

-We'll go through all the steps you'll need to take to grow beautiful trays of sunflower microgreens.
-As mentioned previously, sometimes issues arise, so we will not only show you those but also how to prevent and cure the problem.
+We’ll go through all the steps you need to take to grow beautiful trays of sunflower microgreens.
+As mentioned previously, sometimes issues arise, so we will show you those and how to prevent and cure the problem.

 What Seed Should You Use?

-After reading several articles on growing microgreens, we were surprised by the number of times the authors suggested using wild bird food sunflower seeds.
+After reading several articles on growing microgreens, we were surprised by how many times the authors suggested using wild bird food sunflower seeds.

-We don't think this is a good idea.
-Yes, the seed may be less expensive, but we have no way of knowing how those seeds were treated, stored, or how long they've been bagged.
+We don’t think this is a good idea.
+Yes, the seed may be less expensive, but we cannot know how those seeds were treated, stored, or how long they’ve been bagged.

 Although wild bird food seeds are meant to be eaten by animals, we still don't know if they've been sprayed with chemicals.
 Either when they were growing or during processing and storage.